 When we talk about betting online, we mainly talk about betting that is done through different sportsbooks.
 Sportsbooks can’t be based in the US because it’s illegal so the majority of them offering services to US citizens are located outside of the US.
-Before we explain the reason behind that first we need to cover the main method of online betting used in the US and generally worldwide.
+Before we explain the reason behind that, we first need to cover the main method of online betting used in the US and generally worldwide.

-When it comes to the legality of this type of betting it’s a lot of grey areas because on a federal level as stated above it’s completely legal but you have to pay close attention to the state you reside in.
+When it comes to the legality of this type of betting there are a lot of grey areas, because on a federal level (as stated above) it’s completely legal, but you have to pay close attention to the state you reside in.
 In some states, it’s actually considered a felony although cases of prosecution are virtually non-existent.

-However, because it’s located and operated outside of the US they don’t have jurisdiction over it making it quite safe for you to use.
+However, because it’s located and operated outside of the US they don’t have jurisdiction over it, making it quite safe for you to use.
 Technically these websites violate US gambling laws, however, the fact that they are located outside of the US protects them from any legal actions from the US.

 This is the essential question as there are a lot of online sportsbooks on the market and the majority of them are not safe.
 That is why we have compiled a list of online sportsbooks that offer betting services to US residents which are legal and safe to use.

 MYBOOKIE.AG: Though MyBookie may not be as popular as Bovada, it’s still a trustworthy and safe sportsbook that offers services to US bettors.
 The betting opportunities that MyBookie offers may well be the most advanced and largest in the market.
 You can place bets on all US leagues, as well as European sports and other markets such as politics, entertainment betting, etc.

-The NBA has been a longtime supporter of legalizing betting especially current commissioner Adam Silver who never shied away from publicly stating his support for the matter.
+The NBA has been a longtime supporter of legalizing betting especially current commissioner Adam Silver, who never shied away from publicly stating his support for the matter.
 He also added his league would want a share of profits from the gambling industry and their taxes in order to protect the integrity of the sport and League.

 The terms and conditions of each named sportsbook can be found on their own websites and should be carefully examined before signing up.
 The information provided in this article is correct at the time of its writing but might change over time so we once again urge readers to do a comprehensive fact checking before signing up for anything.
 We do not accept any legal responsibilities for somebody else’s actions.
 This is a simple overview and guide compiled based upon personal tests and multiple trusted user reviews.
 In addition to this, we also examined the legal implications of online betting which can be easily checked personally as well.
 We hope you found this helpful.
 Thanks for reading.